-If you are part of an HOA, check the CC&Rs to learn about the association's right to place a lien on your home if you don't pay the assessments.
+If you're part of an HOA, check the CC&Rs to learn about the association's right to get a lien on your home if you don't pay the assessments.

 To find out which charges an Illinois HOA may include in its lien, check the association's governing documents.